ibm-cloud-docs/appid/tutorial-roles.md

-# Tutorial: Setting user roles
+# Tutorial: Setting custom attributes
 {: #tutorial-roles}

 With {{site.data.keyword.appid_full}} you can use custom user attributes to assign roles and preferences in order to create a more personalized user experience.
 By using this tutorial, you can walk through a step-by-step guide to set user attributes, update them, and then inject them in to a token by using the {{site.data.keyword.appid_short_notm}} APIs.